-The Sitecore Gallery is a public MyGet feed where you can download and install PowerShell modules created by Sitecore, including SIF.
+The Sitecore Gallery is a public MyGet feed that is used to download and install PowerShell modules created by Sitecore.
+SIF is available through the Sitecore Gallery.

 To set up SIF:

 - 1. In Windows, open PowerShell as an administrator. - 2.
 To register the repository, in a PowerShell command line, run the following cmdlet: